M-Usman-Tahir/PPF-ASME-UET/Week 2/README.md

 2) Data Types and Declaration of Variables
 3) Concatenation
 4) Conditions and if & else
-5) For & While Loop
+5) For & While Loop and Range
+6) Break & Continue
-6) Operators
+7) Operators
-7) Non-Primitive Data Types
+8) Non-Primitive Data Types and NoneType
-8) User Input
+9) User Input
-9) Functions
+10) Functions

 ***Note:*** For understanding of the python syntax in an even better way, visit [w3schools](https://www.w3schools.com/python/python_syntax.asp)